sender-reputation email-deliverability

 What Actually Happened to Their Open Rates

-The brand in our story was mailing 5 welcome emails over 8 days.
+Gmail doesn’t see those pre-fetch opens.
+It sees actual human opens on Gmail accounts, and what those users do after receiving the email.
+The brand was mailing 5 emails over 8 days.
 By emails 4 and 5, real human engagement was falling off sharply.
-Subscribers who had signed up for a 20% discount offer and received it in Email 1 weren’t particularly interested in emails 3, 4, and 5.
-Some clicked “Report Spam” instead of looking for an unsubscribe link.
+Subscribers who had signed up for a 20% discount and received it in Email 1 had no interest in emails 3, 4, and 5.
+Some clicked “Report Spam” instead of finding the unsubscribe link.
 Gmail watched, noted, and adjusted its classification of mail from that domain accordingly.

 The Reputation Damage Math